Bad Elf Flex: Charging the Bad Elf Flex

 Troubleshooting

-2. On the Bad Elf Flex LCD in the Charging System Information screen, confirm the receiver is detecting a high-power power adapter:
+5. On the Bad Elf Flex LCD, under Global device settings in the Charging System Information screen, confirm the receiver is detecting a high-power power adapter:

 1. A good charger will display “Fast Charge” under “Charging Status”.

-3. Inspect your cable for damage or loose connectors.
+7. Inspect your cable for damage and loose connectors.

 No LED activity while plugged into power